xiyuzhai-husky-lang/husky/forks/sycamore/docs/next/basics/reactivity.md

 state.set(3); // Prints "The state changed.
 New value: 3"
 ```

-How does the `create_effect(...)` function know to execute the closure every time the state changes?
+How does the `effect!(...)` function know to execute the closure every time the state changes?
 Calling `create_effect` creates a new _"listener scope"_ (not to be confused with reactive scope)
 and calling `state.get()` inside this listener scope adds itself as a _dependency_.
 Now, when
 `state.set(...)` is called, it automatically calls all its _dependents_.
 In this case, whenever